 Feline Natural Chicken & Venison Feast Grain-Free Canned Cat Food

 This popular canned food contains 98% free-range, grass-fed chicken and venison which is sourced from the fines sources in New Zealand.
-Along with chicken and venison, this cat food’s ingredients include chicken heart, venison kidney, venison liver, and venison blood.
+Along with chicken and venison, Feline Natural Chicken & Venison Feast Grain-Free Canned Cat Food‘s ingredients include chicken heart, venison kidney, venison liver, and venison blood.

 To provide moisturizer, this cat food only inserts natural, fresh New Zealand water, without including artificial ingredients, additives, color, or preservatives.
 An added bonus is this food has a lower percentage of carbohydrates.